Pick diseaseSemantic dementia; Dementia - semantic; Frontotemporal dementia; FTD; Arnold Pick disease; 3R tauopathy

-People may need legal advice early in the course of the disorder.
-Advance directive, power of attorney, and other legal actions can make it easier to make decisions regarding the care of the person with Pick disease.
+People with Pick disease and their family may need to seek legal advice early in the course of the disorder.
+Advance care directive , power of attorney, and other legal actions can make it easier to make decisions regarding the care of the person with Pick disease.

 When to Contact a Medical Professional